 How much of a difference would it really make in our multi-platform, multi-channel world of media abundance?
 Seriously, is there any shortage of soapboxes for a jackass like Don Imus to stand on and spew his stupidity?

 It is important to point out that “I’m us” in the Morning was not on just any old soapbox.
-When CBS and NBC fired him, “I’m us” was carried by 61 radio stations and a cable service seen in every major market in the
+When CBS and NBC fired him, “I’m us” was carried by 61 radio stations and a cable service seen in every major market in the U.S. With roughly 1.6 million radio listeners per week and an average of 361,000 viewers, his was no small voice squeaking away someplace on the Internet.

 “I’m us” will likely find another soapbox, not because he is burning to do another interview, but because he made his patrons some $50 million dollars a year.
 Because there are so many people who include themselves in the “us” bit of “I’m us.”
 Because banter from the locker room sells.
-Because making money is what counts most in our regulation of media in
+Because making money is what counts most in our regulation of media in America.
+Because profit has become the substitute for the public interest.

 Federal Communications Commission Chairman Kevin Martin reported to distressed congressmen that there really wasn’t anything he could do about Imus.
 His reason: Congress did not give the FCC the authority to punish hate speech.
-Martin agreed, of course, that the degradation of the young women from
+Martin agreed, of course, that the degradation of the young women from Rutgers was awful, but he suggested the answer is for angry listeners to complain when a broadcast station’s license is up for renewal.

 The FCC chairman didn’t mention that most broadcast license terms are eight years and renewals are so routine they are accomplished with postcards.